 Dana-Farber Cancer Institute has earned the Magnet Recognition Program® designation four times: in June 2005, in November 2009, in July 2014, and again in August 2019, given by the American Nurses Credentialing Center — the nation's preeminent accreditation

 organization — for excellence in nursing service and practice.

-This gold standard for nursing is an honor that has been granted to approximately 8 percent of hospitals worldwide and represents Dana-Farber's ongoing commitment to providing patients and families with the most expert, compassionate nursing care.
+This gold standard for nursing is an honor that has been granted to approximately 10 percent of U.S. hospitals and represents Dana-Farber's ongoing commitment to providing patients and families with the most expert, compassionate nursing care.

 How did Dana-Farber achieve Magnet status?